-We’ve added in the Romanization for all of these words to help with pronunciation.
-However, learning the Korean alphabet (Hangeul) will help you learn Korean a lot faster than if you solely rely on Romanization.
-Hangeul can be learned in just a couple of hours, and it will benefit your Korean massively by improving your reading ability, pronunciation, and ability to learn new words and phrases more quickly.
+We’ve added in the romanization for all of these words to help with pronunciation.
+However, learning the Korean alphabet (Hangeul) will help you learn Korean a lot faster than if you solely rely on romanization.
+Hangeul can be learned here in less than an hour.
+It will benefit your Korean learning massively by improving your reading ability, pronunciation, and ability to learn new words and phrases more quickly.

-You will certainly benefit from learning new Korean words.
-However, if you really want to learn Korean fast, it’s best to make sure you have real conversations.
-Take a look at our free list of Korean phrases or our full Korean course for all the help you will need when conversing in Korean.
+If you really want boost your Korean speaking skills, it’s best to make sure you have real conversations.
+Get some practice with a language exchange partner or join our full Korean course for all the help you will need when conversing in Korean.

 You may hear Koreans using family words when referring to non-family members.
 Although the word 이모 (imo), which means ‘aunt’, is the most common family word used for addressing women of a mother’s age, the word 어머니 may occasionally be used by people so don’t get confused if you hear it in this context (although I don’t recommend that you use it yourself).